A reduction procedure and pipeline for the detection of trans-Neptunian objects using occultations: Simulating occultation light-curves

 The impact parameter $b$ has two effects on the final light-curve: (a) it skips the central region of the illumination pattern (i.e., the Poisson peak); (b) it increases the time it takes to move from one diffraction crest/null to another when close to the point of nearest approach.
 The sampling points at distances $a$ on the 1D source light-curve are given by $a=\sqrt{b^2+(vt)^2}$, where $v$ is the velocity and $t$ is the time, measured from the mid-point of the occultation.
 The light-curve is mirrored around the point of closest approach to make a symmetrical, high-resolution light-curve of the entire event.

-The remapped light-curve is integrated according to the observation frame-rate, $f$, and integration time, $T$, with the appropriate time offset, $t_0$ (usually taken as zero for simplicity).
+The remapped light-curve is integrated according to the observation frame-rate, $f$, and integration time, $T$, with the appropriate time offset, $t_0$ (usually taken as zero for simplicity)\footnote{ In the simulations conducted for this work, we used $t=0$ for all lightcurves.
+In future work, we intend to try allowing $t$ to vary as a free parameter. }.
 The observation window, $W=8$\,s, determines the length of time for which the light-curve is calculated.

 For all simulations, the values $f=25$\,Hz and $T=40$\,ms are chosen to mirror the nominal values used by W-FAST.
 For occultations with high $v$, the time window is larger than the entire re-sampled light-curve.
 In these cases, unity flux values are added to the edges of the light-curve to represent the constant, un-occulted light-curve of the star.
 A few examples for the final light-curves, after time-remapping and binning, are shown in Figure~\ref{fig: example lightcurves}.